finbourne/lusid-sdk-csharp-preview/sdk/docs/SimpleInstrument.md

 # Lusid.Sdk.Model.SimpleInstrument
-IL SimpleInstrument Instrument; Lusid-ibor internal representation of a SimpleInstrument instrument.
+LUSID representation of a Simple Instrument, used as a basic definition of a generic instrument.
+No analytics can be obtained for this.

 ## Properties